bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 		Example: SUNDAY

-- Except when aboslutely necessary, do not specify the jaloclass attribute for an item type
+- DO NOT specify the jaloclass attribute for an item type

 #### Item Attributes